-Known as the burial place of the poet Lord Byron, the church overlooks the market place in Hucknall.
+Known as the burial place of the poet Lord Byron, St Mary Magdalene overlooks the market place in Hucknall.
 A church has stood on this site from Saxon times, with foundations found under the nave in the 1930s.
 The tower was constructed between the 12th and 14th Century, with the main part of the building the result of extensive renovation beginning in 1872.

 The church has the largest collection of stained glass windows by the artist C. E. Kemp, the most revered of Victorian Stained Glass Window artists, as well as some rare wall paintings.
 Within the church yard is a memorial garden to Byron.
 Ben Caunt, the Victorian Prize Fighter, is also buried here; it is believed that the Westminster bell ‘Big Ben’ is named after him.